Skip to Content

 The Meat Industry Trust appoints the Bursary Working Committee (BWC) on the grounds of academic competence, social conscience, and the interest of the MIT.
 The BWC administers the bursary program.

-The MIT bursary is awarded to enhance the South African (SA) red meat industry scientifically as stated in the terms of reference of the MIT through research that is related to the improvement of production, manufacturing, processing, storing, or marketing of red meat or red meat products, livestock welfare, and supports the development of human capital.
+The MIT bursary is awarded to enhance the South African (SA) red meat industry scientifically, as stated in the terms of reference of the MIT, through research that is related to the improvement of production, manufacturing, processing, storing, or marketing of red meat or red meat products, livestock welfare, and supports the development of human capital.

 The bursary is intended to support an eligible person to gain a Master’s or Doctorate degree related to the noted fields.

-Selection and awarding of the bursary for a Master’s or Doctorate study is determined by
+The selection and awarding of the bursary for a Master’s or Doctorate study is determined by

-• The applicant’s academic merit,
+• The applicant’s academic merit

 • The scientific quality of the project proposal, and